Dyron94/Dyron94/README.md

 # 👋 Hi, I'm a React Native Fullstack Developer

-Currently working on a mobile application related to the fashion industry.
+I developped a mobile app named Weav : it is a social network related to fashion.

 ## What do I use ?